FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 ```

 The code is pretty much self-explanatory.
 We inherit from `RNNBase` and initialize the additional parameters we need for the calculation of $m_t$
 in `__init__`.
-In `forward` we use those parameters to calculate $m_t = (W_{im} x_t + b_{im}) \odot{} ( W_{hm} h_{(t-1)} + b_{hm})$ with the help of `F.linear` and pass it to an ordinary `LSTMCell`.
+In `forward` we use those parameters to calculate $m_t = (W_{im} x_t + b_{im}) \odot{} ( W_{hm} h_{t-1} + b_{hm})$ with the help of `F.linear` and pass it to an ordinary `LSTMCell`.
 We collect the results for each timestep
 in our sequence in `steps` and return it as concatenated tensor.

 The [Spotlight] library also follows a modular concept of components that can be easily plugged together and replaced.
 It has only five components:

- 1. **embedding layers** to map item ids to dense vectors,
+ 1. **embedding layers** which map item ids to dense vectors,
  2. **user/item representations** which take embedding layers to calculate latent representations and the score for an
     user/item pair,
- 3. **interactions** allowing to easily access the usr/item interactions and their explicit/implicit feedback,
+ 3. **interactions** which give easy access to the usr/item interactions and their explicit/implicit feedback,
- 4. **losses** defining the objective for the recommendation task,
+ 4. **losses** which define the objective for the recommendation task,
  5. **models** which take user/item representations, the user/item interactions and a given loss to train the network.

 Due to this modular layout, we only need to write a new user/item representation module called `mLSTMNet`.
 Since this
 is straight-forward I leave it to you to take a look at the source code in my [mlstm4reco][Github repo] repository.
 At this point I should mentioned that the whole layout of the repository was strongly inspired by Maciej Kula's
-[Mixture-of-tastes Models for Representing Users with Diverse Interests] paper and the accompanying source code.
+[Mixture-of-tastes Models for Representing Users with Diverse Interests] paper and the accompanying [source code][mixture repo].
-My implementation also follows his advise of using an automatic hyperparameter optimisation for your own model and the
+My implementation also follows his advise of using an automatic hyperparameter optimisation for my own model and the
-baseline model you are comparing with.
-This avoids quite a common bias in research when people put more effort in hand-
+baseline model for comparison.
+This avoids quite a common bias in research when people put more effort in hand-tuning
-tuning their own model compared to the baseline to later show a better improvement in order to get the paper accepted.
+their own model compared to the baseline to later show a better improvement in order to get the paper accepted.
 Using a tool like [HyperOpt] for hyperparameter optimisation is quite easy and mitigates this bias to some extent at least.

 ## Evaluation

-To compare Spotlight's [ImplicitSequenceModel] with an LSTM to an mLSTM user representation
+To compare Spotlight's [ImplicitSequenceModel] with an LSTM to an mLSTM user representation, the
 [mlstm4reco][Github repo] repository provides an `run.py` script in the `experiments` folder which takes several
 command line options.
 Some might argue that this is a bit of over-engineering for a one time evaluation.
 For me it's just one aspect of proper and reproducible research since it avoids errors and you can also easily